s9e/TextFormatter/docs/Internals/API_changes.md

 Support for PHP 5.3 has been abandoned.
 Releases are now based on the `release/php5.4` branch, which requires PHP 5.4.7 or greater.
 The `release/php5.3` branch will remain active for some time but is unsupported.

+The PHP renderer's source has been removed from the renderer instance.

 ## 0.11.0